LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-2.md

     * Familiarise yourself with the steps (variables, reading, transforming and writing data).
     * Duplicate the template, saving it in the sandbox folder, and rename it (you can append your name to the name of the file).

-NOT CLEAR WHERE TO FIND DATASET NAME AND DATABASE NAME RUN ALL CELLS UP TO "TRANSFORM DATA", then print out the schema

 1. Prototype your own ETL (Extract Transform Load) job to transform the data in PySpark.
    The [PySpark By Examples website][pyspark_by_example] is a handy resource to write your code.